Misspecification and Unreliable Interpretations in Psychology and Social Science: Recommendations and Conclusion

-\emph{2.
-We recommend that psychologists and social scientists seek collaboration with statisticians and machine learning engineers/researchers, whose principal focus is to understand, practice, and develop function approximation and causal inference techniques.} Given that there exist entire fields dedicated to the study of relevant modeling approaches (e.g., statistics, machine learning, causal inference), independently of the empirical human sciences, it is perhaps unrealistic to expect an expert in psychology or social science, to have equal expertise in the practice of predictive and explanatory modeling, particularly when the mathematical knowledge required to understand these techniques is both significant and rare in these fields \citep{dynamic}.
-Furthermore, new methods are continually developed and updated in the fields of statistics and machine learning.
-As well as encouraging researchers to make themselves more familiar with the topics of predictive and causal modeling, we also recommend they seek collaboration with experts in the practice of their chosen analytical approach.
-Note that this recommendation has been made by researchers previously in various contexts (e.g., \citealt{Lakens2016}).
+Given that there exist dedicated fields for the development of modeling approaches (\textit{e.g.}, statistics, machine learning, causal inference), it is perhaps unrealistic to expect an applied researcher in psychology or social science, to have expertise in the practice of predictive and explanatory or causal modeling, particularly when the mathematical knowledge required to understand these techniques is both significant and rare in these fields \citep{dynamic}.
+Furthermore, new methods are continually being developed and updated.

+We therefore recommend that they seek collaboration with experts in the practice of their chosen analytical approach.\footnote{Note that this recommendation has been made by researchers previously in various contexts (\textit{e.g.}, \cite{Lakens2016}).} This recommendation does not abdicate researchers from their responsibility to attain a basic understanding and awareness for these problems, even if they are not the ones ultimately responsible for writing the code or running the analysis.
+By introducing researchers to these fundamental considerations for research, along with some basic background theory, we hope that this article helps researchers to identify potential areas of weakness in their research process, such that they can seek appropriate collaboration and guidance.

+\emph{3.
+We recommend researchers be transparent about whether they are adopting a predictive or causal approach and to qualify their interpretations.}

+Meta-researchers have previously highlighted how psychologists and social scientists tend to mix causal and predictive language \citep{Grosz2020}.
+Similarly, meta-researchers have drawn attention to how it is common for psychology and social science researchers to use associational/predictive techniques to test otherwise causal hypotheses \citep{Shmueli2010, Yarkoni2017, glymour, Hernan2018, Grosz2020}.
+This leads to an awkward conflation of causal modeling with predictive interpretations, resulting in ambiguity and a lack of clarity regarding intentions and assumptions.